Painful intelligence: What AI can tell us about human suffering: Emptying the mind and reducing simulation

-In Buddhist training, there is also a strong emphasis on focusing on what happens ``here and now''.
-In other words, you learn to change your cognitive style to a more ``experiential'' one, which means you replace most thinking, whether future- or past-oriented, by the simple sensory experience of the present moment.\citenew{watkins2004adaptive} This is essentially another shift of attention away from thinking, but this time the shift is to any immediately present perceptual input, instead of any pre-selected object like the breath.
-It can be practised in everyday life, outside of any meditation sessions.
-Such an experiential cognitive style is a way of conceptualizing a long-term change in neural networks that leads to a mind which is more and more empty.
-It can be further motivated from the viewpoint that attentional resources are limited, and one cannot pay attention to many things at the same time.
-Thus, such a cognitive style can reduce attention to reward losses even in real life, and not only in simulation, since it directs attention elsewhere.
-In particular, any reward loss is only briefly observed without paying too much attention to it, before attention is directed to something else in the here and now.
-According to the \eqsuff, such reduction of attention reduces suffering, this time based on the term ``amount of attention paid'' since reducing attention reduces the impact of any perception.\footnote{Such an experiential style might also work by increasing (the feeling of) controllability.
-The past cannot be changed anymore and any control of the future is weak, while the present moment may afford much more control.} Buddhist philosophy, as well as the theory in this book, further suggest another very different way for achieving a reduction in replay and planning, which is nothing else than adopting various philosophical attitudes described in the preceding chapter.
+In particular, focusing on what is here and now means that any reward loss occurred in real life is only briefly observed without paying too much attention to it.
+Soon, attention is directed to something else in the here-and-now, since the reward loss has already become a thing of the past.
+According to the \eqsuff, such reduction of attention reduces suffering, but this time it works via the the term ``amount of attention paid'' since reducing attention reduces the impact of any perception.
+Nevertheless, such a cognitive style also reduces simulation, and produces the benefits of an empty mind as well.\footnote{Buddhist philosophy, as well as the theory in this book, further suggest another very different way for achieving a reduction in replay and planning, which is nothing else than adopting the philosophical attitudes described in the preceding chapter.
 Planning how to obtain future rewards is likely to be reduced if future rewards are considered lesser; there is simply not so much incentive anymore in planning for them.
-Likewise, planning to avoid threats will be reduced if those threats are seen as relatively uncontrollable.
+Likewise, planning to avoid threats, or worrying, will be reduced if those threats are seen as relatively uncontrollable.
 Furthermore, when the uncertainty of our thoughts and perceptions is realized, spontaneous thinking is often reduced, since there seems to be much less point in simulating something which is uncertain anyway.
-This is how adopting the philosophical attitudes discussed in this and the preceding chapter will also lead to a reduction in simulation, and towards an empty mind.\footnote{This idea, reduction of desires leading to an empty mind, shows how the question of causality regarding emptiness of mind and happiness/suffering is complex.
+This is how adopting the philosophical attitudes discussed in the preceding chapter will also lead to a reduction in simulation, and towards an empty mind.
+This logic shows how the question of causality regarding emptiness of mind and happiness/suffering is complex.
 (See also footnote~\ref{wanderingmindunhappy} in Chapter~\ref{replay.ch}.)
-We started this section by pointing out that emptying the mind by meditation often has the effect of making people feel more joyful (as reported by many meditators), and this is consistent with the idea that the ensuing reduction of simulation should logically reduce suffering.
+We started this section by pointing out that emptying the mind by meditation often has the effect of making people feel more joyful.
 Thus, emptying the mind was seen as an intervention that causally reduces suffering.
 In contrast, the idea that reducing desires reduces (especially wandering) thoughts is in line with some classical Buddhist authors who seem to claim that the emptiness of mind is mainly an \textit{effect} of mental development, not a cause of happiness \citep[p.~55]{williams2008mahayana}.
 In such thinking, reducing desires reduces frustration as discussed in Chapter~\ref{freedom.ch}, and an empty mind is just a side-effect.
 Meanwhile, the discussion on the experiential cognitive style just given could probably be interpreted based on either causal direction; either an experiential style makes the mind empty, or emptying the mind leads to a more experiential style; or perhaps both are effects of the reduction of desires or some similar cause.}